 Professor Simmons is the author of Smart Surveillance: How to Interpret the Fourth Amendment in the Twenty-First Century (Cambridge Press 2019), and he has co-authored three casebooks: Learning Evidence: From the Federal Rules to the Courtroom (4th ed.
 West 2017), Learning Criminal Procedure (2nd ed.
 West 2019) and Learning Criminal Procedure: Adjudications (2nd ed.
 West 2019).
 He is also the co-author of the hornbook Understanding Criminal Procedure: Investigations (7th ed.
 Carolina Academic Press 2017).

 Professor Simmons teaches Evidence, Criminal Law, Criminal Procedure, and Computer Crime and Surveillance.
-He is a five-time recipient of the Morgan Shipman Outstanding Professor of the Year Award and he has won the University-wide Ohio State Alumni Award for Distinguished Teaching.
+He is a six-time recipient of the Morgan Shipman Outstanding Professor of the Year Award and he has won the University-wide Ohio State Alumni Award for Distinguished Teaching.